James Otis School

 Nature and Purpose

-The Family School is a uniquely successful and comprehensive full service school collaboration between the East Boston YMCA and the James Otis Elementary School in East Boston.
-The goal of The Family School is to help children succeed in school by helping schools become centers for the development of children and families and by infusing the school with a family literacy approach.
+The James Otis School is a uniquely successful and comprehensive full service school collaboration between the East Boston YMCA and the James Otis Elementary School in East Boston.
+The goal of The James Otis School is to help children succeed in school by helping schools become centers for the development of children and families and by infusing the school with a family literacy approach.
 Ninety percent of Otis families are immigrant families, primarily from Central America and Brazil.
-Within the Family School, parents are given a chance to study English as a second language in the school while simultaneously learning how to advocate for their children.
+Within the Otis School, parents are given a chance to study English as a second language in the school while simultaneously learning how to advocate for their children.
 The children, few of whom spoke English before entering school, are provided with individualized mentoring, assistance in their classrooms, and a literacy rich after school program.
-PULSE students would join The Family School in its goal of helping the Otis School enlarge its mission to include the whole family.
+PULSE students would join The James Otis School in its goal of helping the Otis School enlarge its mission to include the whole family.

 PULSE students will work 8-10 hours a week, spread over one or two days in a consistent schedule that has been worked out with their supervisor.
 They must have week day time available between the hours of 8:30 am and 3:00 pm and make a serious commitment to be at the school for the full academic year.